Time Fairness in Online Knapsack Problems: Online Fair Algorithms

 \begin{pro} $\LAECTg$ is \emph{$\gamma$-CTIF}. \end{pro}

-\begin{thmrep} For any $\mathcal{I} \in \Omega$, let $d_{\max}$ be the highest value density of any item in $\mathcal{I}$, and define $\varrho := d_{\max}/d^\star \geq 1$.
-Then, for any $\gamma \in (0, 1]$, $\LAECTg$ is $\frac{\varrho + 2}{\gamma}$-consistent for accurate predictions. \end{thmrep} \begin{proofsketch} Assuming the predictions are accurate, the competitive ratio of the algorithm can be analyzed against a semi-online algorithm called $\ORACLE^\star$ (Lemma \ref{lem:oracle}), which we show to be within a constant factor of $\OPT$.
-The idea is, for a given arbitrary instance $\mathcal{I}$, to compare the utilization and the total value attained for $\mathcal{I}$ between $\ORACLE^\star$ and $\LAECTg$ carefully.
-If our algorithm terminates within the fair region, we can show that it accepts a superset of what $\ORACLE^\star$ obtains.
-If our algorithm terminates after the fair region, we can approximate the total value by means of an integral once again, and carry out a similar case analysis as in Theorems \ref{thm:baseline} or \ref{thm:ectComp}. \end{proofsketch} \begin{proof} For consistency, assume that the prediction $\hat{d}$ is accurate (i.e. $\hat{d} = d^\star$).
-We first consider how well any algorithm can compete against $\OPT$, given that it knows $d^\star$ exactly.
+\begin{thmrep} For any $\gamma \in (0, 1]$, and any $\mathcal{I} \in \Omega$, $\LAECTg$ is $\frac{2}{\gamma}$-consistent. \end{thmrep} \begin{proofsketch} Assuming the black-box predictor is accurate, the consistency of the algorithm can be analyzed against a semi-online algorithm called $\ORACLE_\gamma^\star$ (Lemma \ref{lem:oracle}), which we show to be within a constant factor of $\OPT$.
+The idea is to compare the utilization and the total value attained for $\mathcal{I}$ between $\ORACLE_\gamma^\star$ and $\LAECTg$ carefully.
+In a case analysis, we can show that $\LAECTg$ accepts every item accepted by $\ORACLE_\gamma^\star$, thus inheriting the same competitive upper bound. \end{proofsketch} \begin{proof}